-- Phase 5 & 6 will comprise of 300 new homes, 90 of which will be affordable homes, equating to 30% in line with local planning policy. - ► To provide green corridors with high quality landscape design. - To provide a pedestrian and cycle link running through the green corridor linking phase 5 & 6. - ► To create an improved roundabout junction between Pendle Road and the A59. - Retention of existing landscape features within the site such as hedge boundaries and trees.
+- ► Phase 5 & 6 will comprise of 265 new homes, of which 30% will be affordable homes, in line with local planning policy. - ► To provide green corridors with high quality landscape design. - ➤ To provide a pedestrian and cycle link running through the green corridor linking phase 5 & 6. - ► To create an improved roundabout junction between Pendle Road and the A59. - Retention of existing landscape features within the site such as hedge boundaries and trees.